noob-queen/Dipti/README.md

-# Noob-Queen here
+# Dipti here

-This is my first ever repository made.
+This is my first-ever repository made.

-I love to :dancer: and work.
+I love to dance: and work.